Baseflow/Xamarin-Sidebar/component/Details.md

-Xamarin-Sidebar
+Sidebar Navigation
 ============================

-`Xamarin-Sidebar` allows you to provide one UIViewController to be used as a content view and another to be used as a menu.
+`Sidebar Navigation` allows you to provide one UIViewController to be used as a content view and another to be used as a menu.
 When you open the menu the content view will slide over to reveal the provided menu UIViewController.